 Gus Vong, who has been in the employ of our company for thirty-seven years, the last twelve in this department, was united in marriage to Mrs. Emma Larsen on September 18, 1930.
 Mr. Vong and Mrs. Larsen kept company in their youth and are now brought together again for the long journey of life.
 They started another long journey on October 4, via the Gripsholm, the new motor liner of the Swedish American Line, at which time they left New York for Gottenberg, Sweden, intending to take in Carlstad, the old home town, Stockholm and other places.
 A radio from the "Gripsholm" Oct.
-9 read: "Mid-ocean, sailing along fine, feel O. K. Regards to all.'
-Miss Edith Riddle of this department will long remember her first visit to the Club House tank, on the evening of September 25th when she slipped on the wet cement pavement in our tank room at the club house and took a heavy fall, sustaining a severe injury to right cheek bone and eye and thumb and index finger of left hand.
+9 read: "Mid-ocean, sailing along fine, feel O. K. Regards to all."
+Miss Edith Riddle of this department will cheek bone and eye and thumb and index finger of left hand.

+Miss Edith Riddle of this department will long remember her first visit to the Club House tank, on the evening of September 25th when she slipped on the wet cement pavement in our tank room at the club house and took a heavy fall, sustaining a severe injury to right extended summer vacation by auto with Mr. Abt to Montreal and Quebec, in Canada, and